cliosight/Docs/README.md

 # Docs
-The JSON bodies for creating tables, forms, reports and triggers are explained through examples.
+A detailed explanation for how to configure tables, forms, reports and triggers through JSON bodies.

+Please contact me at cliosight@gmail.com or +91-6361789254 for any clarifications or comments.